 British Columbia, Canada

-JDK was engaged for blast design, rockfall remediation and rock anchor support design for the Culliton Creek Hydro Electric Project.
+JDK was engaged in blast design, rockfall remediation, and rock anchor support design for the Culliton Creek Hydro Electric Project.
 The 15-megawatt plant was an important regional project designed to support first nation communities in the region.

-JDK was able to effectively utilise industry best practices for project deliverables.
-The efficient implementation of blast design, rock anchor support design and rockfall remediation allowed the client to deliver the project on time and within budget.
+JDK was able to effectively utilize industry best practices for project deliverables.
+The efficient implementation of blast design, rock anchor support design, and rockfall remediation allowed the client to deliver the project on time and within budget.
 The technical expertise and construction management allowed the successful implementation of the project.